-Based on well-established business cases, The Nordic Council of Ministers (2017) concluded that safer and more sustainable alternatives to PFASs in paper and paperboard food packaging products are available for all intended functional uses and food types.
-They also found that, except for natural greaseproof paper, which can be more expensive, alternatives are cost-neutral for retailers.
+Based on well-established business cases, The Nordic Council of Ministers (2018) concluded that safer and more sustainable alternatives to PFASs in paper and paperboard food packaging products are available for all intended functional uses and food types.
+They also found that, except for natural grease-proof paper, which can be more expensive, alternatives are cost-neutral for retailers.
+Similarly, a recent OECD report concluded that non-fluorinated alternatives of comparable, or even higher, performance are available for common paper and paperboard food packaging applications (OECD 2020).
+Based on an alternatives assessment released in February 2021, the Washington State Department of Ecology determined that safer alternatives to PFASs are available for four food packaging categories: wraps and liners, food boats, plates, and pizza boxes; however, there was insufficient information to identify safer alternatives of comparable cost and performance and readily available on the market for bowls, trays, French fry cartons, bags and sleeves, clamshells, and interlocking folded containers (Department of Ecology 2021).